 And that’s another problem with this cocktail.
 It’s just never the same drink in two different locations.
 Finding a favorite version would be a lot easier if there weren’t so many ingredients to assemble.
-Now, I’m not saying you should ignore any cocktail that has more than a few ingredients, but if you are in a hurry, it’s probably not going to be your first choice.
-The traditional recipe is a combination of gin, Dom Benedictine, Cherry Heering, Cointreau, lime juice, fresh pineapple juice, grenadine and Angostura bitters.
-It’s not impossible, but how often does anyone have fresh pineapple juice anyway?
-Now, normally I’d be excited about the opportunity to use some homemade real pomegranate grenadine, but there is a real risk of ruining this drink with too much syrupy sweetness.
-Imagine my surprise when I found a version that not only leaves out the grenadine, but drops the pineapple as well!
+Now, we’re not saying you should ignore any cocktail that has more than a few ingredients, but if you are in a hurry, it’s probably not going to be your first choice.
+The traditional recipe is a combination of gin, Dom Benedictine, Cherry Heering, Cointreau, lime juice, fresh pineapple juice, grenadine and Angostura bitters—at least according to the Raffles Hotel Long Bar.
+How often does anyone have fresh pineapple juice anyway?
+It’s not impossible, but juicing the big fruit is not something most people want to do.
+It’s also not a step most bartenders would take which accounts for some of the variations.
+Normally, we’d be excited about the opportunity to use some homemade real pomegranate grenadine, but there is a real risk of ruining this drink with too much syrupy sweetness.
+Imagine our surprise when we found a version that not only leaves out the grenadine, but drops the pineapple as well!

 This version of the Singapore Sling is found in the pages of Jeff “Beachbum” Berry’s excellent Beachbum Berry Remixed, a revised compilation of tiki drinks from his two successful books in one volume.
 Some of you might argue that the pineapple juice is what gives this drink the foamy head and that it’s an essential flavor element.
-Well, I am not here to argue, but but I gotta say, I am a lot more likely to make this drink in it’s less complicated form than I am to carve up a fresh pineapple in order to conform with tradition.
-Besides, I like the flavor of this version because it has a nice balance without being overly sweet.
-Do what you like, especially if you have a pineapple and some pomegranate grenadine, but I’m saving mine for another time and making this version from now on:
+Well, we’re not here to argue, but just about all of us are a lot more likely to make this drink in its less complicated form than we are to carve up a fresh pineapple in order to conform with tradition.
+Besides, we like the flavor of this version because it has a nice balance without being overly sweet.
+Do what you like, especially if you have a pineapple and some pomegranate grenadine, but we are saving ours for another time and making this version from now on:

 from Beachbum Berry Remixed